Mac Pro 1,1 A1186

 Power was applied... and... a solid power light!
 No bong?
 Do these Mac Pros even go 'BONG'?
 Power was quickly removed and the second pair of RAM was installed into the first two slots of the bottom RAM card.
 This is, of course, following the installation order as expected.
 Power was applied once more and ... another solid power light!

 Next up was disk.
-Without the sleds, the drives would be suspended in mid-air from the fixed SATA connectors, so I chose a very light-weight SATA SSD drive so that there wasn't too much weight hanging around.
+Without the sleds, the drives would be suspended in mid-air from the fixed SATA connectors.
+I therefore chose a very light-weight SATA SSD drive, anything heavier would apply way too much pressure to the SATA sockets.
 I'll install more drives later, once I print some sleds.
 For now, the goal is just to get an OS installed and booted.

 So yeah, an OS.
 Let's not get too tricky, too early.
 This is a Mac Pro 1,1 and it's only good for OS X 10.7.5, so let's start with anything I have, bootable, lying around that keeps below that maximum.
 Yes, this unit can be flashed to pretend to be a Mac Pro 2,1 and can even run up to OS X 10.11!
 It can also run Linux and just about anything else, with the caveat being the 32-bit EFI vs. 64-bit CPU.
 This machine was born during the world's transition to 64-bit EFI, and so is quite a hybrid.